Naciye Sultan: Early life and education

 Naciye Sultan was born on 25 October 1896 in the Feriye Palace.
 Her father was Şehzade Selim Süleyman, son of Sultan Abdulmejid I and Serfiraz Hanım, and her mother was Ayşe Tarziter Hanım, an Abkhazian lady from the Bargan-Ipa family.
 She was the second child, and only daughter born to her father and the eldest child of her mother.
-She had a full brother, Şehzade Mehmed Şerefeddin, seven years younger than her, and an elder half-brother, Şehzade Mehmed Abdülhalim.
+She had a full brother, Şehzade Mehmed Şerafeddin, seven years younger than her, and an elder half-brother, Şehzade Mehmed Abdülhalim.

-Her family used spent their winters in the Feriye Palace, and their summers in the Nisbetiyye Mansion located in Bebek.
+Her family spent their winters in the Feriye Palace, and their summers in the Nisbetiyye Mansion located in Bebek.

 Naciye was educated privately.
 Her first teacher was Aynîzâde Tahsin Efendi, who taught her alphabets.
 Her second teacher was Hafez Ihsan Efendi with whom she took her Turkish lessons for many years before he was replaced with Halid Ziya Bey (Uşaklıgil).
 She also took French and Turkish lessons from a German lady named Fraulein Funke, who was later named Adile when she converted to Islam.

 When Naciye got older, she also started taking music lessons.
 She took her piano and violin lessons from the saz teacher Udî Andon.
 She also took piano lessons from a German teacher named Braun, while her piano instructors were Lange and Hege.
 Naciye Sultan especially liked piano lessons and her piano teacher Hege.
 Hege was a piano teacher at Mekteb-i Harbiyye for a while and was one of the most famous pianists of Istanbul at that time.

-Naciye was much loved by her father's first consort, Filişan Hanım, who behaved to her and her children like a second mother.
+Naciye was much loved by her father's first consort, Filişan Hanım, who treated her and her children like a second mother.
 She also helped her practice the piano.